Identity of the Data Controller

 Alexandria, VA 22314 USA

 As part of the standard operation of its Web Site, Conexxus may collect certain non-personal information from you including, but not limited to, your browser type (e.g., Chrome or Internet Explorer), operating system (e.g., Windows or Macintosh), Internet service provider, IP address, and the domain name from which you accessed the Web Site (e.g., yahoo.com).
 Such information is used only to enhance your online experience or to enhance the operation of the Web Site.

 You are always free to decline cookies, but by doing so you may not be able to use certain features on the Web Site and your use of the Web Site may be hindered.
 The "help" segment of the toolbar on most browsers explains how to configure a browser to not accept new cookies, how to have the browser inform a user when they receive a new cookie, and how to erase cookies from their hard drives.

-Conexxus may transfer or otherwise disclose information collected from you to the following entities for the following purposes: (1) to Conexxus employees, independent contractors, subsidiaries, affiliates, consultants, business associates, service providers, and suppliers, if the disclosure will enable that entity to perform a business, professional, or technical support function for Conexxus; (2) to employees, independent contractors, service providers, and suppliers of Conexxus to fulfill a standards, meeting registration, or membership request; and (3) to respond to judicial process and provide information to law enforcement agencies or in connection with an investigation on matters related to public safety, as permitted by law.
+Conexxus may transfer or otherwise disclose information collected from you to the following entities for the following purposes: (1) to Conexxus employees, independent contractors, subsidiaries, affiliates, consultants, business associates, service providers, and suppliers, if such disclosure will enable that entity to perform a business, professional, or technical support function for Conexxus; (2) to employees, independent contractors, service providers, and suppliers of Conexxus to fulfill a standards, meeting registration, or membership request; and (3) to respond to a judicial subpoena and provide information to law enforcement agencies or in connection with an investigation on matters related to public safety, as permitted by law.

 Conexxus will never sell your personal data to any third party that is unrelated to the organization (i.e., who is not a sponsor of an event).